It's a Good Life (The Twilight Zone): Reception and legacy

 Time named this the third-best Twilight Zone episode, behind "Time Enough at Last" and "The Monsters Are Due on Maple Street".

 Rod Serling's introduction at the beginning of this episode was recycled and digitally edited for the preshow of the Disney Parks attraction The Twilight Zone Tower of Terror.
 In the preshow video, Serling stands in front of a service elevator door, rather than a map of the United States, and explains to guests the journey they are about to experience.
 The attraction, which first opened at Disney-MGM Studios in 1994, almost two decades after Serling's death, is an homage to the original series with an original story based on it.
 When conceiving the attraction, Disney Imagineers wanted to include Serling in the attraction and opted for a voice artist to play him; Mark Silverman was chosen by Serling's widow to provide his voice.
 A poster advertising "Anthony Fremont's Orchestra" is displayed next to the concierge desk in the lobby of the attraction, an ironic reference to Anthony's hatred of singing.

 In 1997 TV Guide ranked the episode number 31 on its 100 Greatest Episodes of All Time list.

-The opening narration of this episode is sampled in "Threatened" by Michael Jackson in his 2001 album, Invincible.

-Remake
+Planned remake

 In a 1974 interview with Marvel Comics, Rod Serling said "I'm on my third draft of a feature film based on Jerome Bixby's short story, 'It's a Good Life'.
 We did it originally on Twilight Zone, but now we're doing a full-length version.
 Alan Landsburg, who produced Chariots of the Gods, is producing it.
 It's in the fantasy-horror genre."
 This was one of Serling's last interviews before his death in 1975.
+While the script has never been published, possibly housed with the Serling estate, a few details from Nicholas Parsai's book Rod Serling: His Life, Work, and Imagination gave some details about what this film's original vision consisted of.
+This film was scripted to be much more violent than its made-for television counterpart.
+It included Anthony ripping the limbs of the town's sheriff off, removing another man's eyeballs, making his Uncle Harvey spontaneously combust, psychologically abusing the local church's organist with a giant rat, and turning Wally Wiggins, who played a role similar to Dan Hollis in the original Jerome Bixby story and episode, into a creature that resembled a tadpole-human hybrid.
+During the story finale, the town's people conspire to get Anthony drunk and kill him.
+Their plan eventually succeeds in the end due to Anthony's aunt and Peaksville returning to the rest of the world.
+However, in a shocking twist, Anthony's mother is found to be pregnant with another child.

-Twilight Zone: The Movies "It's a Good Life" segment is a remake of the original episode, and is directed by Joe Dante.
+Twilight Zone: The Movies "It's a Good Life" segment is a remake of the original episode and is directed by Joe Dante.